 Also, there has been heightened governmental scrutiny recently over the manner in which pharmaceutical companies set prices for their marketed products, which have resulted in several Congressional inquiries and proposed federal legislation, as well as state efforts, designed to, among other things, bring more transparency to product pricing, reduce the cost of prescription drugs under Medicare, review the relationship between pricing and manufacturer patient programs and reform government program reimbursement methodologies for drug products.
-For example, the IRA, among other things, (1) directs the U.S. Department of Health and Human Services ("HHS") to negotiate the price of certain high-expenditure single-source biologics that have been on the market for at least 11 years covered under Medicare (the "Medicare Drug Price Negotiation Program") and (2) imposes rebates under Medicare Part B and Medicare Part D to penalize price increases that outpace inflation.
+For example, the IRA, among other things, (1) directs the U.S. Department of Health and Human Services ("HHS") to negotiate the price of certain high-expenditure single-source biologies that have been on the market for at least 11 years covered under Medicare (the "Medicare Drug Price Negotiation Program") and (2) imposes rebates under Medicare Part B and Medicare Part D to penalize price increases that outpace inflation.
 The IRA permits HHS to implement many of these provisions through guidance, as opposed to regulation, for the initial years.
 HHS has and will continue to issue and update guidance as these programs are implemented.
-These provisions took effect progressively starting in fiscal year 2023.
-On August 15, 2024, HHS announced the agreed-upon reimbursement prices of the first ten drugs that were subject to price negotiations, although the Medicare Drug Price Negotiation Program is currently subject to legal challenges.
+These subject to price negotiations, although the Medicare Drug Price Negotiation Program is currently subject to legal challenges.
 On January 17, 2025, HHS selected 15 additional products covered under Part D for price negotiation in 2025.
+Each year thereafter more Part B and Part D products will become subject to the Medicare Drug Price Negotiation Program is currently subject to legal challenges.
+On January 17, 2025, HHS selected 15 additional products covered under Part D for price negotiation in 2025.
 Each year thereafter more Part B and Part D products will become subject to the Medicare Drug Price Negotiation Program.
-Further, on December 8, 2023, the National Institute of Standards and Technology published for comment a Draft Interagency Guidance Framework for Considering the Exercise of March-In Rights which for the first time includes the price of a product as one factor an agency can use when deciding to exercise march-in rights.
-While march-in rights have not previously been exercised, it is uncertain if that will continue under the new framework.
+Further, on December 8, 2023, the National Institute of Standards and Technology published for comment a Draft Interagency Guidance Framework for Considering the Exercise of March-In Rights which for the first time include